Quantification and cross-fitting inference of asymmetric relations under generative exposure mapping models: Concluding remarks

 \section{Concluding remarks}

 Asymmetry is an inherent property of bivariate associations and therefore must not be ignored~\citep{zheng2012generalized}.
 In this paper, we present a new methodology in the framework of generative exposure mapping (GEM) models so that the induced asymmetry between two random variables $X$ and $Y$ is captured by an information-theoretic coefficient $C_{X \rightarrow Y}$.
 Utilizing this asymmetry measure, we develop a cross-fitting inference that enables us to examine a certain hypothesized directionality with proper uncertainty quantification.
 The intrinsic linkage between information theory and an experiment with a uniformly distributed exposure provides an interesting insight into asymmetry from the perspective of causality, where we argue that the induced asymmetry from a GEM model may be regarded as a low-dimensional imprint of causality.
 Further, simulation studies reveal that the asymmetry measure $C_{X \rightarrow Y}$ can detect different dynamics of outcomes under different GEMs without actually estimating the mapping functions, and such capacity prevails in noise-perturbed GEM models.
-It is worth noting that such an extension requires one assumption of the contamination error being independent of the exposure, although empirical studies show robustness of the asymmetry coefficient to endogeneity in contaminated GEM models.
-A potential area of future work would involve addressing endogeneity in contaminated GEM models with correlations between the errors and exposure \citep{breunig2021testability}, in which the instrumental variable technique is worth exploring.
+It is worth noting that such an extension requires one assumption of the contamination error being independent of the exposure, although empirical studies show robustness of the asymmetry coefficient to endogeneity in contaminated GEM models. {A potential area of future work would involve addressing endogeneity in contaminated GEM models with correlations between the errors and exposure \citep{breunig2021testability}, in which the instrumental variable technique is worth exploring.
+This extension would require identifying a valid instrument $W$ that is correlated with $X$ but independent of the error $\epsilon$.
+In such a setup, we would first use the instrument $W$ to model $X$, analogous to the ``first stage" of a Two-Stage Least Squares regression \citep{angrist1995identification}.
+Hence, one could isolate the ``clean" component of the exposure (i.e., ${X}_{IV} = f(W)$) and redefine the asymmetry coefficient using this ``clean'' component, for instance, as $C^{IV}_{X \rightarrow Y} = H({X}_{IV}) - H(Y)$.
+This IV-based approach would, however, require significant new theoretical development to extend our {current} framework, and to derive the statistical properties of this new coefficient.}